 VEBA Trust is a non-profit, multiple employee voluntary employees' beneficiary association authorized under Internal Revenue Code 501(c)(g).
-The Trust is managed by a board of trustees appointed by the Association of Washington School Principals, Washington Association of School Administrators, and Washington Association of School Business Officials.
+The Trust is managed by a board of trustees appointed by the Association of Washington School Principals, Washington Association of

+School Administrators, and Washington Association of School Business Officials.
 The Trust provides health reimbursement plan for employees and eligible dependents.
 The plan can be used to reimburse employees for qualified health expenses during employment and after retirement.
-The terms of the collective bargaining arrangements specify the district's employer contribution rate of \$1,350 per certificated employee.
+The terms of the WEA collective bargaining arrangement and administrative agreements specify the district's employer contribution rate of \$100 per month, two days equal to per diem, and a one-time contribution of \$550.00.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.

-NOTE 13: TERMINATION BENEFITS
+NOTE 16: TERMINATION BENEFITS